 There was a show on Hamngatan, and Tommy Korberg performed.
 He was the Russian in CHESS and lived in the building where I stayed.

+NK is a department store.
 Stockholm newspapers are Dagens Nyheter and Afton Bladet.
-NK is the big department store.

 It is very Nordic!
 On May 22, sunlight could be seen 21 hours, 2am to 11pm.
 I felt like it was always daytime.
 Kiruna inside the Arctic Circle is the best place to see the Midnight Sun.